WANT TO TRY ON SAMPLES FROM THE COMFORT OF YOUR OWN HOME? CLICK HERE!

 *Hearts & Arrows cut is specific to the round brilliant shape stones and only around 2% of the worlds mined natural diamonds are cut to this standard.

-The Ethica Diamond is precisely grown and formulated not to fade, discolour, go cloudy or lose its brilliance for the lifetime of the stone.
 Treat your Ethica Diamond as you would a natural diamond and it will last many lifetimes.
 Simply clean it as you would any other diamond jewellery and it will always look beautiful and sparkly!
-We offer a lifetime guarantee against loss of brilliance, colour change or fading on every Ethica Diamond.
+We also offer a lifetime guarantee on every Ethica Diamond, for extra peace of mind.

 When you look at a diamond, you expect to see a clear-coloured stone.